Security lock

 OWASP Top 10

-Companies that use a web application firewall on their website benefit from the following:
+Companies that use a web application firewall on their website benefit from the following advantages:

-In combination with other security measures, a WAF offers an additional level of protection against unauthorized access.
+In combination with other security measures, an application level firewall provides an additional layer of protection against unauthorized access.

-Webmasters can put up a WAF in front of several applications simultaneously.
-This approach makes it possible to mitigate existing vulnerabilities.
+Webmasters can place a WAF in front of several applications at the same time.
+This procedure makes it possible to close existing security gaps.

-Especially with software that has been in use for a long time and was not programmed in-house, security vulnerabilities can persist for a long time.
-A WAF provides additional security for this.
+Especially with software that has been in use for a significant period of time and has not been programmed internally, security vulnerabilities can persist for a long time.
+A WAF offers additional security here.

 05

-There are three ways to build a WAF architecture: centralized as an appliance WAF, host-based directly on the web server, or a company using a Cloud SaaS solution.
+There are three ways to set up a WAF architecture: Centralized as a network-based hardware appliance or virtual appliance, host-based directly on the web server, or a company uses a cloud SaaS solution.
+Depending on the type and deployment, the functionality and associated costs differ immensely.

 Cloud SaaS WAF